 Use larger sheet labels for boxes, inventory bins, product packaging, and back-office jobs.

-Keep the process practical: match the paper, load real rows, then test the PDF before using label stock.
+Keep the process practical: match the layout code, load real rows, then test the PDF before using label stock.

 Quick answers before you print on real label stock.